Lessons we can learn from the humble biro

 Airlines were quick to ban the Note 7 on flights, much to the intense frustration of the early adopters.
-Samsung responded with a mass recall costing them around £4.3bn.
+Samsung was forced to respond with a mass recall and compensation programme costing an estimated $6bn (£4.3bn).

 No, not at all.
 And definitely not if a failure wouldn’t cause the company to collapse.

 “Let’s not assume no innovation just because this one pen hasn’t changed.”

-- Understanding why your product is successful, not just that it is successful, is crucial in knowing whether or not it will need to evolve at some point.
+- Understanding why your product is successful, not just that it is successful, is crucial in knowing whether it will need to evolve at some point.
 The sprung wooden clothes peg we know today has barely changed since its invention in 1853, almost 170 years ago.
 Billions continue to be sold around the world.

 - A successful product could just as easily fail in the hands of the wrong person.
 Marcel Bich knew what he was doing, and he understood his customers’ needs.
 László Bíró may never have realised the same success.

 - If a product doesn’t fulfil the basic needs of the masses, no amount of marketing or advertising will make it successful, not long term.